ddella/OpenSSL/Digital Signature/RSA-Sig.md

 ```
 **Note**: The size of the file `hash-sha256.bin` is 32 bytes or 256 bits 😉
 >-rw-r--r--  1 username  staff  32  1 Jan 00:00 hash-sha256.bin
-## 4. Sign the hash
+## 4. Create, sign and encrypt the hash
-Use this command to hash the file, signs the hash and encrypt the signature with private key of signer:
+Use this command to hash the file, sign the hash and encrypt the signature with the signer's private key:
 ```shell
 openssl dgst -sha256 -sign private-key.pem -out rsa-encrypted.sig test.txt
 ```
 >An **RSA** signature is *kind of encrypted*.
-You can't read the file `rsa-encrypted.sig`
+Saying that the hash has been encrypted with a private key is wrong.

-**Optional, you can skip to the next step**
+**Optional, you can skip to the next section**

 Use this command to decrypt the signature by using the signer's public key:
 ```shell